Cloud SQL Second Generation Pricing

 - The only extra charge for replicating a Cloud SQL instance to another Cloud SQL instance is the cost of the replica instance.

-- The only extra charge for replicating a Cloud SQL instance to external replicas is for the outbound network cost.
+- The only extra charge for replicating a Cloud SQL instance to external replicas is for the internet egress cost.

 For more information about read replicas, see Configuring Replication with Google Cloud SQL.

 Instance IPv4 addresses